As of 1 August 2016 the monetary limit for new minor civil claims will reduce from $25 000 to $12 000.

 See Magistrates Court Act 1991 (SA) s 3(1) and (2).

-Some examples of minor civil claims include:
+Some examples of minor civil actions include:

 - motor vehicle property damage claims (see ACCIDENTS AND INJURIES, Motor vehicle accidents, Property damage and the Motor Vehicle Accident Kit)